 The Forex market (Foreign Exchange Market or FX) is hugely liquid, with a vast number of participants.
 It is also a well-established market.
-As you might expect, this combination of popularity and time has resulted in traders devising countless trading strategies.
+As you might expect, the combination of popularity and time has resulted in professional FX traders devising countless trading strategies.
 As a day trading beginner who might simply be searching for beginner's trading guides on how to learn to trade Forex, or even a intermediate FX trader seeking some useful trading strategy guides to improve their knowledge and skills, the sheer volume of trading techniques available can be daunting and confusing.

 Some day trading strategies are very complicated, with a steep learning curve.
 So Forex beginners may find it better to start with a simple and easy Forex strategy.
 After all, the simpler the strategy, the easier it is to understand the underlying concepts.
 There will be plenty of time to add complex actions after you have mastered the basics.
 Regardless of whether you adopt a simple or complex strategy, remember that your overarching mantra should always be to use what works.
 New traders are generally unable to devote large amounts of time to monitoring developments.
 For these newcomers to Forex, simple strategies offer an effective but low-maintenance approach.

-The first two strategies we will show you, are fairly similar because they attempt to follow trends.
+The first two strategies we will show you are fairly similar because they attempt to follow trends.
 The third strategy attempts to profit from interest rate differentials, rather than market direction.

 But first things first – what is a trend?

 To put it simply, a trend is the tendency for a market to continue moving in a given overall direction.
-A trend-following system attempts to produce buy and sell signals, that align with the formation of new trends.
+A trend-following system attempts to produce buy and sell signals that align with the formation of new trends.
 There are many methods designed to identify when a trend starts and ends.
 Many of the simple Forex trading strategies that work have similar methods.
 Trend following can produce large profits.
 In fact, there are traders who have produced outstanding track records using such systems.

 But there are also some drawbacks to these strategies: